No-Nonsense Guide to Basic Telehealth Services for Professionals

 Resources for COVID Telehealth Services

-Below are a number of COVID-related telehealth service resources that you may find helpful as you make decisions about how to handle Protected Health information of the people you serve:
+Below are a number of COVID-related telehealth service resources to further assist with decisions about how to handle PHI:

-OCR also issued guidance in the form of frequently asked questions in support of the good faith rendering of telehealth services:
+OCR guidance in the form of frequently asked questions in support of the good faith rendering of telehealth services:

-If you are concerned about whether or not to share PHI for public health reasons, OCR also issued guidance on when the HIPAA Privacy Rule permits a covered entity to disclose the protected health information of an individual who has been infected with, or exposed to, COVID-19, with law enforcement, paramedics, other first responders, and public health authorities without the individual’s authorization.
+OCR guidance related to covered entity disclosures related to the PHI of an individual who has been infected with, or exposed to, COVID-19, with law enforcement, paramedics, other first responders, and public health authorities without the individual’s authorization.

-For guidance in making decisions for your hospital, clinics, agency, small group practice or other entity, TBHI’s affiliate, the Compliancy Group may be able to help.
-They help you achieve HIPAA compliance with Compliance Coaches® guiding you through the entire process.
-Get HIPAA compliant today.
+For guidance in making decisions for hospitals, clinics, agencies, small group practice sor other entities, TBHI’s affiliate, the Compliancy Group may be able to help.
+They support HIPAA compliance with Compliance Coaches®.
+Learn more about HIPAA compliance.

 TBHI COVID Telehealth Resources

 - TBHI has developed a number of COVID-related blog posts of interest to the telehealth professional community, ranging in topics from telephone reimbursement, group therapy procedures and reimbursement to an overall primer to help you find the right information without hunting on your own.

 - A regularly-updated COVID-19 Telehealth Primer is available to help you navigate the many changes brought about by COVID-19 – all in one spot.

 - TBHI specializes in offering you a step-by-step learning path of online telehealth training that helps you be legally and ethically compliant and clinically proficient.